-Dr. Paterson joined the faculty in 1989 following a postdoctoral fellowship at the Hospital for Sick Children Research Institute in Toronto.
-She is a Principal Investigator at the CAMECO MS Neuroscience Research Center and a Member of the Neuroscience Research Cluster at the University of Saskatchewan.
+Dr. Phyllis Paterson joined the College of Pharmacy and Nutrition at the University of Saskatchewan in 1989 after obtaining a Ph.D. in the Department of Nutritional Sciences, University of Guelph, followed by a postdoctoral fellowship at the Hospital for Sick Children Research Institute in Toronto.
+She is also a member of the Neuroscience Research Cluster and a Principal Investigator with the Cameco MS Neuroscience Research Center.

 Dr. Paterson’s research program addresses how nutrition can be used to enhance recovery and reduce disability after stroke, and by what mechanisms.
 Within a team of researchers, she also develops and applies synchrotron-based spectroscopic imaging of brain biochemistry following stroke.
 This technology is being applied to questions surrounding the limited ability of the brain to spontaneously recover after a stroke and how nutritional and rehabilitation strategies can interact to enhance functional outcome.

 M.J.
 Pushie, A. Hollings, J. Reinhardt, S. M. Webb, V. Lam, R. Takechi, J. C. Mamo, P. G. Paterson, M. E. Kelly, G. N. George, I. J. Pickering and M. J. Hackett, 2020.
 Sample preparation with sucrose cryoprotection dramatically alters Zn distribution in the rodent hippocampus, as revealed by elemental mapping.
 Journal of Analytical Atomic Spectrometry 35: 2498-2508. https://doi.org/10.1039/D0JA00323A